DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/05c-docker-user-defined-briged-network.markdown

 Hai semuanya, sebelumnya kita udah mempelajari tentang default bridge network selanjutnya kita bahas tentang user-defined bridge network, Diantaranya meliputi:

 1. Management Docker Network
-2. Create multiple containers in same bridge network and how to connected each other
+2. Create multiple containers in same user-defined bridge network and how to connected each other
 3. What the bridge network does to your containers?
 4. Create multiple bridge network and containers, can a container connected each other between same and different network?